Geoffrey Gillam: Early life

 Born in Holt, Norfolk, Gillam was a son of Dr Joseph Beckett Gillam by his marriage to Dorothy Jane Skrimshire, whose family had practised medicine since the eighteenth century.

+His father, a local GP who was also school doctor at Gresham's School, was a close friend of the school's music master Geoffrey Shaw, who was Gillam's godfather, after whom he was named.

-Educated at Epsom College between 1913 and 1923, he played for the cricket First XI, was head prefect and school captain, and was offered both a scholarship in Classics at Clare College, Cambridge, and a closed scholarship to read medicine at University College Hospital (UCH) which was reserved for boys from Epsom College.
+Educated at Epsom College between 1913 and 1923, Gillam played for the cricket First XI, was head prefect and school captain, and was offered both a scholarship in Classics at Clare College, Cambridge, and a closed scholarship to read medicine at University College Hospital (UCH) which was reserved for boys from Epsom College.
 His father had died young, before he entered the school, and financial considerations caused him to choose UCH.
 While there, he took a prize called the Lister Gold Medal, and in the final stages of his training was house physician to the cardiologist Sir Thomas Lewis, then migrated to the Norfolk and Norwich Hospital as house surgeon to Athelstan Jasper Blaxland.
 After his Conjoint diploma in 1927, he gained the degrees of MB and BS (London) in 1928.

 His brother John Gillam also became a doctor and ended his career as a consultant in Wales.